Residential Architecture Design: Considerations & Benefits!

 Modern residential architecture is characterized by its clean lines, open spaces, and innovative use of materials and technology.

-It embodies a design philosophy that prioritizes simplicity, functionality, and a strong connection between the indoor and outdoor spaces.
+It embodies a design philosophy prioritizes simplicity, functionality, and a strong connection between the indoor and outdoor spaces.

 In modern residential architecture, you’ll often find large windows to maximize natural light, minimalist aesthetics, and a focus on sustainability and energy efficiency.